 HR, labor relations, and HR development

-Environment, society, and governance (ESG)
+Environment, society, governance, and IT (ESG)

 Yoshiaki Matsuda